 Arrive at the exam venue ahead of time

-Establish the location of the exam venue well ahead of time.
-Make sure you know how to get there with the minimum of stress.
+- Establish the location of the exam venue well ahead of time.
+Make sure you know how to get there with minimum stress.

-Your stomach might be in knots,but if you don't eat, halfway through the exam you'll find yourself feeling tired and hungry, and losing concentration.
+- If you don't eat before an exam, halfway through the exam, you'll find yourself feeling tired and hungry, and losing concentration.

 Of course, a major aspect of being prepared is studying for your exam.

 If you are too nervous, you'll be too agitated to concentrate.
 On the other hand, if you are too casual, you won't be alert.
 The target is somewhere in the middle; the right amount of stress keeps you on your toes, helping you think clearly and effectively.

 - Take a few long, slow deep breaths.

 - As you slowly exhale, relax your shoulders, hands, face and jaw.

 - Stay quiet for a few moments, then go back to what you were doing, only more slowly and smoothly.